Meet with an ECS Advisor

 ACADEMIC ADVISING APPOINTMENTS

 Students pursuing an ECS degree must be advised every semester before gaining access to register for the following term.
 Advising typically begins the third week of the semester and will last through the early registration period (mid-April in the spring; mid-November in the fall).
-ECS advisors will invite students to make an appointment by sending them a link to the scheduling calendar.
-In case this e-mail is lost, the link is also available in your Navigate profile.
-When you log in, you will find the invitation at the top of the Home screen with a button that leads you to the scheduling calendar.
+When your ECS advisor is prepared to schedule your advising appointment, you receive a link to your advisor's Navigate scheduling calendar via e-mail.
 The scheduling link is made available to students in order of classification (i.e. Seniors will be advised first, then juniors, sophomores, and freshmen.)
 All students will be given an opportunity to make an appointment before their registration date, but students are encouraged to act quickly upon receiving their link since preferred time slots may fill up fast.

-Advisors will have appointments available for up to two weeks in advance, and more appointments will be added each Friday.
+Advisors will have appointments available to schedule up to 2-3 weeks in advance, and more appointments will be added weekly.
 If you are unable to find an appointment that fits your schedule, please continue to check weekly for additional times.
 When scheduling, please note any questions/issues you would like to discuss with your advisor (potential major change, interest in study abroad, academic support needs, summer school plans, etc.).
 This will help your advisor be as prepared as possible for your advising appointment.

 ECS Academic Advisors are assigned by the student's last name: